TheInkedEngineer/Espresso-Martini/README.md

 - [x] Add support for a global delay
 - [x] Add support for a delay on a per `networkExchange` basis
 - [x] Add a CLI
-- [ ] Add possibility to fetch the list of all corrupted endpoints
-- [ ] Add possibility to fetch why an endpoint is corrupted
+- [x] Add support for retry-able request
+- [x] Add support for polling requests
 - [ ] Add support for customised response based on query parameters
-- [ ] Add support for retry-able request

 # 3. Installation